Abu-Salah-Musha-Lemon/inventory-management-system-with-pos/README.md

    This now includes steps for setting up the environment, installing dependencies, running migrations, building assets, and starting the server.

 ---

-Let me know if you'd like further modifications or additions!